cita-bot/cita-bot/README.md

 ---------------

 For Windows, escape paths with additional backslash, e.g. `C:\\Users\\lehne`

+If you feel like the script is being stuck at the office selection page — it's not, it refreshes the page 12 times (maximum allowed) until the office is found and then starts over.

+SMTH BROKEN: [Errno 13] — that means the script is unable to write a file to file system, try to adjust permissions for it, or set `save_artifacts=False` to disable saving snapshots for offices/appointments.

 Generate script for Autofill Chrome extension (NOTE: does not work at the moment)
 ---------------------------------------------------------------------------------